If you want to avoid surgery, combining myoelectric skin sensors with pattern recognition is currently your best option.

 Most users of bionic arms & hands do not want to explicitly flex specific muscles to control their device.
 They especially don’t want to do this if it requires multiple steps for each action (e.g. position the wrist or thumb, select a grip, close the hand).
 This is slow, cumbersome, and tiring.

 What users want is to control their bionic limb the same way that they control their natural limbs: to simply attempt an action and have their bionic components automatically carry out the necessary tasks.

 How can this happen?
 When we humans move our limbs, our muscles generate electrical signals.
 These signals can be detected by myoelectric sensors placed against the skin, then translated into commands sent to a bionic joint or hand.

 In a myoelectric direct control system, only two sensors are used and they are typically placed over two antagonistic groups of muscles.
 Flexing one group represents an open action, while flexing the other group represents a close action.

 Unfortunately, two sensors only allow for three different signals (open, close, and a co-contraction of both muscle groups simultaneously), and you can’t do much with three signals.
 You certainly can’t directly select specific grips, move individual fingers, or attempt to control shoulder, elbow, or wrist joints in addition to controlling a hand.

 Pattern recognition systems are different because they use many more sensors.
 More importantly, they don’t require you to flex specific muscles.
 They just expect you think/move as if you still had your natural arm/hand.
 This triggers a pattern of movements in the residual muscles that can be translated into commands for bionic components.

 It doesn’t even matter which patterns of muscles are triggered so long as they can a) be differentiated from each other, and b) are reasonably consistent.
-We say “reasonably” because artificial intelligence (AI) can be used to identify patterns and adjust for minor variations.
+We say “reasonably” because artificial intelligence (AI) can identify patterns and adjust for minor variations.

 Okay, those are the basics.
 Now let’s get into the details.